Dbuitrago15/Scraper-web/README.md

 # 🚀 Advanced Multi-Language Business Scraper

 A production-ready, enterprise-grade web scraping service that extracts comprehensive business information from Google Maps with specialized support for European markets.
-Built with Node.js and enhanced with advanced character normalization, multi-language support, and intelligent data extraction algorithms.
+Built with Node.js and enhanced with advanced character normalization, multi-language support, intelligent data extraction algorithms, and full UTF-8 encoding support.

 ## 🌍 **NEW: European Market Optimization**